urbanist-ai/ImageSig/README.md

 ```
 Download dataset:

-The demo needs Celeba dataset.
+The demo needs Celeba dataset or Crack detection dataset as presented in the paper.

 Key hyperparameters for using ImageSig with image array:
 ```python